MicrosoftDocs/azure-docs/articles/cognitive-services/Content-Moderator/content-moderator-encryption-of-data-at-rest.md

 #Customer intent: As a user of the Content Moderator service, I want to learn how encryption at rest works.
 ---

-# Encryption of data at rest for the Content Moderator
+# Content Moderator encryption of data at rest

 Content Moderator automatically encrypts your data when it is persisted to the cloud, helping to meet your organizational security and compliance goals.